634 Nedderman Hall

 - Hybrid: These classes combine online and face-to-face instruction.
 Students may be required to attend face-to-face classes one or more days per week, rotate days on campus or take exams and make presentations face-to-face.
 The online portions of the course may be live (synchronous) or recorded (asynchronous).

-What are the resources for all students that are available
+all students that are available

 Resources for Student Success

-I would like to know all the
+- I would like to know all the

-How will study groups be
+- How willare study groups be

 Working in informal study groups outside of the classroom can be very beneficial so that you can help each other study and keep each accountable.
 The safest way to do this at this time would be to set up a TEAMS meeting so that you can meet up online.
-If you meet in person, be sure to keep social distancing practices so that everyone can stay as safe as possible.
+If you meet up in person, just be sure to keep social distancing practices so that everyone can stay as safe as possible.

-How much free time will I have?
+- How much free time will I

 The amount of free time you have will depend greatly on you and your schedule!
 Just try to use good time management skills so that you can stay on top of your work, and schedule in some free time!

-Do you have any time
+- Do you have any time

 Even in an online learning environment, you will still have a similar amount of classwork and needed study time, just without the formal classroom and campus setting.
 A set schedule can help provide structure and keep you motivated.